CDCgov/tostadas/README.md

 | ref_gff     | .gff      | Reference GFF3 file to use for the  liftoff_submission branch of  the pipeline            |
 | submission_config| .yaml    | configuration file for submitting to NCBI, sample versions can be found in repo       |

 #### Customizing Parameters:
 The standard_params.config file found within the conf directory is where parameters can be adjusted based on preference for running the pipeline.
 First you will want to ensure the file paths are correctly set for the params listed above depending on your preference for submitting your results.
  * Adjust your file inputs within standard_params.config ensuring accurate file paths for the inputs listed above.
- * The params can be changed within the standard_params.config or you can change the standard.yml file inside of the nf_params directory and pass it in with the ```-params-file <params.yml or params.json>```
+ * The params can be changed within the standard_params.config or you can change the standard.yml/standard.json file inside the nf_params directory and pass it in with: ```-params-file <standard_params.yml or standard_params.json>```
  * Note: DO NOT EDIT the main.nf file or other paths in the nextflow.config unless familiar with editing nextflow workflows

 #### Understanding Profiles and Environments:
-Within the nextflow pipeline the -profile option is required as an input.
+Within the nextflow pipeline the ```-profile``` option is required as an input.
 The profile options with the pipeline include test and standard.
 These two options can be seen listed in the nextflow.config file.
 The test params should remain the same for testing purposes, but the standard profile can be changed to fit user preferences.
-Also within the nextflow pipeline there is the optional use of varying environments as the second -profile input.
-Nextflow expects at least one of these configurations to be passed in: ```-profile <test/standard>,<conda/docker/singularity>```
+Also within the nextflow pipeline there is the use of varying run environments as the second profile input.
+Nextflow expects at least one option for both of these configurations to be passed in: ```-profile <test/standard>,<conda/docker/singularity>```

-#### Defining Entrypoints:
+#### Toggling Submission:
-Now that your file paths are set within your standard.yml or standard_params.config file you will want to define whether to run the full pipeline with submission or without submission.
+Now that your file paths are set within your standard.yml or standard.json or standard_params.config file, you will want to define whether to run the full pipeline with submission or without submission.
 This is defined within the standard_params.config file underneath the subworkflow section as run_submission ```run_submission = true/false```
  * Apart from this main bifurcation, there exists entrypoints that you can use to access specific processes.
-These are listed in the table below.
+More information is listed in the table below.

-#### Running Submission:
+## More Information on Submission:
 The submission piece of the pipeline uses the processes that are directly integrated from [SeqSender](https://github.com/CDCgov/seqsender) public database submission pipeline.
 It has been developed to allow the user to create a config file to select which databases they would like to upload to and allows for any possible metadata fields by using a YAML to pair the database's metadata fields which your personal metadata field columns.
 The requirements for this portion of the pipeline to run are listed below.

 (A) Create Appropriate Accounts as needed for the [SeqSender](https://github.com/CDCgov/seqsender) public database submission pipeline integrated into TOSTADAS: